 Your child’s therapist may be your best resource.
 Request a separate session– this is not for your child’s ears.
 I encourage therapists to initiate a session for this purpose.

 In her book “The Whole Parent, How to Become a Terrific Parent Even if you Didn’t Have One,” Debra Wesselmann describes many coping techniques and step-by-step approaches to dealing with stress.
 She helps the reader identify parental misperceptions and how to challenge them.
-In addition, this book deals with managing tough emotions, creating a new wellspring of nurturing experiences for both you and your child, forming healing connections, coping with what seems like too much, strengthening your relationship with your child, parenting the more challenging child, strengthening your attachment with your child at any age, and more.
+Also, this book deals with managing tough emotions, creating a new wellspring of nurturing experiences for both you and your child, forming healing connections, coping with what seems like too much, strengthening your relationship with your child, parenting the more challenging child, strengthening your attachment with your child at any age, and more.

 May God keep you in His special place.